 PLANT A VALENTINE

 Want some beautiful blooming trees for your yard?
-We’ve got eastern redbud and flowering dogwood seedlings to give away.
-Stop by any of these locations in February and pick up some free trees while supplies last!!
+Or need some big shade trees?
+We’ve got eastern redbud, live oak, black gum, and sycamore seedlings to give away.
+Stop by any of these locations and pick up some free trees while supplies last!!

 About the trees

-Being native trees, the eastern redbud and flowering dogwood grow well in our climate and soil conditions.
+Being native trees, the eastern redbud, live oak, black gum, and sycamore trees grow well in our climate and soil conditions.
 They are more resistant to local pests and fungal infections than non-native trees.
 They are an important food source to native pollinating insects, and their seeds and berries are eaten by many species of wildlife.
-And since they grow to only 20 or 30 feet tall and spread about 25 feet wide, they are suitable for urban environments as well as suburban landscapes.

 Click here to learn more about the trees.